machnic/boardgamegeek/docs/index.rst

 ============

-``boardgamegeek`` is a Python library which makes it easy to access data from BoardGameGeek_ using their official XML API.
+``boardgamegeek2`` is a Python library which makes it easy to access data from BoardGameGeek_ using their official XML API.

 It's an almost completely rewritten fork of libBGG_.